helloSystem/docs/user/components/system/menu.md

 ## Searching in application menus

-Click into the "Search in Menu" box in the menu bar, or press Alt+Space.
+Click on "Search" in the menu bar, or press __Alt+Space__.
 Then enter a few characters of the menu entry you would like to execute, select one of the matches from the list, and press the Enter key.
+If only one choice remains left as you are typing, the remaining entry automatically gets selected.

 ## Date and time